seoyoung-git/seoyoung-git.github.io/about.md

 ---

 ### About Me
-I am an architectural and urban researcher investigating the design and dynamics of future built environments.
-Grounded in both controlled empirical experiments and computational simulations, my research bridges spatial data science, urban AI, and human behavior analysis to understand how emerging technologies and autonomous systems reshape pedestrian dynamics and spatial configurations.
+I am an architectural and urban researcher investigating the design and dynamics of future urban spaces.
+My research bridges spatial data science, urban AI, and computational modeling to understand how emerging technologies shape human behavior and spatial configurations in the built environment.

 ### Research Interests
 * **Future Urban Spaces & Human–Robot Environments**: Spatial configuration, spatial legibility, and environmental adaptation for human–robot coexistence.